- Crypto Is Easy

 Backtesting the Plan

-If you had followed my plan in 2017, you would have sold half of your Bitcoin at about $16,000 and the rest over several weeks, catching the market cycle peak of $20,000.
+In 2017, you would have sold half of your Bitcoin at about $16,000 and the rest over several weeks, catching the market cycle peak of $20,000.

-If you had followed my plan in November 2013, you would have sold half of your Bitcoin at about $760 and the rest over several weeks, catching the market cycle peak of $1,150.
+In November 2013, you would have sold half of your Bitcoin at about $760 and the rest over several weeks, catching the market cycle peak of $1,150.

-If you had followed my plan in March 2013, you would have sold half of your Bitcoin at about $133 and the rest over several weeks, catching the market cycle peak of $260.
+In March 2013, you would have sold half of your Bitcoin at about $133 and the rest over several weeks, catching the market cycle peak of $260.

 You wouldn’t have enough data to follow my plan in 2011, but if you’d just followed the “sell” signals, you’d have sold just before and after the peak.